 - Reviews of complex cases, near misses, or adverse events – whether as part of hospital reviews or with midwifery colleagues through peer case reviews support the identification of opportunities for improvement.

-- As the most important people in identifying improvement opportunities, all clients are invited to complete a Quality of Care Evaluation at the end of their midwifery care.
+- As the most important people in identifying improvement opportunities, clients may be invited to complete a quality of care evaluation or other survey at the end of their midwifery care.
 Midwives review the evaluations to develop action plans to respond to the feedback provided.
 Midwives also carefully consider any complaints that they receive from clients and respond to them thoughtfully.

 - Data that maternity care providers enter into the Better Outcomes Registry and Network (BORN) supports research, such as that on the safety of home birth and critical analysis of practice group outcomes (e.g., caesarean section or breastfeeding rates).